nsfcac/MonSter/README.md

 # MonSter
-This is a tool for monitoring status of High Performance Computing platforms.
-It fetches metrics from Resource Manager(Current it supports Univa Grid Engine and Slurm) and metrics from BMC(Support Redfish Protocol), it correlates these metrics and saves into influxDB.
+MonSter is a tool for monitoring High Performance Computing platforms.
+It fetches metrics from resource managers (currently supports Univa Grid Engine and Slurm) and from BMCs (via the Redfish protocol), correlates these metrics, and saves them into influxDB.

 ### Prerequisites
 * [UGE](https:www.univa.com/) or [Slurm](https://www.schedmd.com/)